01.26.13

 Posted in Uncategorized at 7:50 am by Administrator

 In a previous blog I discussed three very different types of solar energy electricity generation; Photo-voltaic (PV), Concentrated Solar Power (CSP) and Solar Updraft chimneys.
-This blog will deal with a branch of CSP that hasn
+This blog will deal with a branch of CSP that hasn’t received much attention and hasn’t yet been commercially deployed on a large scale.
+This could be referred to as Non-Thermal CSP.

 Loading